palonso444/MineMadness/README.md

 Monsters that stay on gems make no sense, they should leave the gems, attack player, go back to gem

-Monster idea: Giant Esrthgrub, chases player and goes accross rock walls by eating them
+Monster idea: Giant Earthgrub, chases player and goes accross rock walls by eating them